Flakey, buttery, and pillowy soft. These gluten-free crescent rolls only need 20 to 30 minutes of hands-on time, less than 15 minutes to bake.

 Bake at 400 F degrees for 12 minutes or until golden brown.
 I start checking around the 10 minute mark.

-PRO TIP: Turn your oven to 150 F degrees and preheat for 10 minutes.
+- To proof in the oven turn your oven to 150 F degrees and preheat for 10 minutes.
 Turn the oven off and crack the door.
-Wait for 5 to 10 minutes.
 Place the rolls in the oven to proof.

 To make the recent rolls in advance I recommend making them through the second resting period when the dough is folded like a letter.